Digital responsibility

 Digital technologies for climate and environmental protection

-Data and digital technologies can also make an important contribution to climate and environmental protection – for instance if they are used to optimize processes and improve their resource efficiency, as is the case in the Otto Group.
+Data and digital technologies can also make a significant contribution to climate and environmental protection – for instance, when they are used to optimize processes and make them resource-efficient, as in the case of the Otto Group.

 Projects and initiatives:

-• App BHive: The BHive app, used by some companies within the Otto Group, serves to digitize chemicals management at facility level, with the aim of gaining an overview of the chemicals used, replacing hazardous substances and contributing to a more conscious, environmentally friendly and resource-saving approach.
-After a pilot phase with around 35 facilities in 2021, we were able to expand the app to 85 facilities in 2022.
-We are planning to use The BHive® in at least 100 facilities in 2023.
+• App BHive: The BHive app, used by some companies within the Otto Group, digitizes chemical management at the factory level.
+The goal is to gain an overview of the chemicals used, replace hazardous substances, and promote a more conscious and environmentally friendly use of resources.
+After a pilot phase with around 35 factories in 2021, we were able to expand the application to 126 factories by 2024.

 • Digital footprint: Since October 2022, several thousand employees of OTTO and the Otto Group Holding have been able to view their work-related, personally generated CO2e emissions via a footprint app.
 The usage time of personal technical work equipment is also included in the calculation.
 In future, additional data sources are to be integrated into the application and rolled out to other Group companies.